 There are plenty of tour companies that offer sightseeing bus tours in Paris, but most of them are very expensive.
-Instead, scrape together just €1.30 and take the No. 29 bus from the Gare St Lazare to Bastille district.
+So here’s one of the best Paris budget tips: Scrape together just €1.30 and take the No. 29 bus from the Gare St Lazare to Bastille district.
 Passing through some of the most beautiful areas in Paris, the bus passes the Opera house, through the Marais district, including the beautiful square Place des Vosges and past plenty of peaceful side streets you may never otherwise spot.
 Alternatively, you can consider a Paris hop on hop off bus, which stops at all major sights.

 Tip: If you want to see Paris beyond the main sights, here are my five favorite off the beaten path experiences in Paris.
 Most of them are free!